Finding invalid hole features

 The Invalid Hole Feature check searches for features that are spatially related to holes in a polygon feature class.
-The hole features are returned as results and can be written to the Reviewer table for further inspection or so they can be corrected as necessary.
 The check can be used with the entire feature class, a subtype, or a set of features selected using a SQL query.
 Once the features are recorded in the Reviewer table, they can be individually visited and evaluated.

 Once you have defined the criteria for the check, you can configure the notes and a severity rating.
 The notes allow you to provide a more specific description for the feature that has been written to the Reviewer table and are copied to the Notes field in the Reviewer table.
 The severity rating allows you to indicate how important the results from a check are in terms of your quality assurance/quality control processes.
 The lower the number, the greater the priority the check's results have.

 - On the main menu, click Customize > Toolbars > Data Reviewer.

 Click the Select Data Check drop-down arrow on the Data Reviewer toolbar, click the plus sign (+) next to Polygon Checks, then click Invalid Hole Feature Check.

 The Invalid Hole Feature Check Properties dialog box appears.

 - If necessary, type a unique name for the check in the Check Title text box.Note: